-As noted, last season’s prompt for this essay involved several sentences outlining the listeners or readers (depending on the submission type chosen) candidates should have in mind when crafting their response, along with some basic concepts to consider.
-This year, applicants have been presented with an arguably blank slate and offered just two words: Introduce yourself.
-We imagine that the less guidance a program provides with its essay questions, the more panic is generated in the hearts of hopeful candidates, but let us reassure you that you do not need to be intimidated.
+The Texas McCombs admissions committee offers a little clarifying text before its straightforward request for an introduction, guiding applicants to steer away from aspects of their story that will already be covered in their resume and recommendations.
+Otherwise, candidates have an arguably blank slate from which to begin here.
+We imagine that the less guidance a program provides with its essay questions, the more panic is generated in the hearts of hopeful applicants, but let us reassure you that you do not need to be intimidated.
 Some patience, self-reflection, brainstorming, and authenticity—with a dash of creativity—and you should be on the road to a standout submission.

 First, determine the format that is more compatible with your personality.
 If you are the quiet, thoughtful type, an essay may be the better choice; if you are typically the life of the party or a better speaker than writer, you should probably select the video option.
 Next, start identifying the kind of information you might share by thinking about what you would like to know about a new person you are meeting and would find interesting, helpful, or intriguing.
 For example, would you consider someone’s age or undergraduate institution particularly important or compelling?
-Probably not, so you should likely skip mentioning such facts in your own introduction.
-(Remember, too, that your actual audience will be a member of the admissions committee, who will already know such basic facts about you from the other parts of your application.)
-We imagine you would be more curious about what someone does in their spare time, what interesting or exceptional skills they have, whether they are approachable/funny/hyperorganized/a risk taker/etc., whether they have extensive experience in a certain area or a more wide-ranging background, and so on.
+Probably not, so you should skip mentioning such facts in your own introduction.
+(Remember, too, that your actual audience will be a member of the admissions committee, who will already know such basic information about you from the rest of your application.)
+You would likely be more curious about what someone does in their spare time, what interesting or exceptional skills they have, whether they are approachable/funny/hyperorganized/a risk taker/etc., whether they have extensive experience in a certain area or a more wide-ranging background, and so on.

 So think about the aspects of your personality and profile that you believe truly define you as an individual—not just what you do and have done, but who you are—and fully explore your background, hobbies, talents, experiences, values, goals, and quirks.
 Brainstorm an extensive list and then eliminate any items that seem too common (e.g., a BA in finance) or basic (e.g., your hometown) until you have a collection of truly distinctive qualities you can weave into your response.
 Your goal is to provide a well-rounded picture of yourself that draws from multiple areas and shows that you possess characteristics and/or knowledge that would make you a positive addition to McCombs’ diverse community.